Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Example

 Suppose your 52 year old client has a total yearly income (salary) of $250,000.
 They unexpectedly incur a $30,000 bill and plan to make a withdrawal from a taxable, long-term investment account to cover it.
 At this point, their total income for the year reaches $280,000.
-According to the LifeYield Tax Calculator, the client would pay 15% on the long-term gains on the $30,000 withdrawal.
+According to the SEI LifeYield Tax Calculator, the client would pay 15% on the long-term gains on the $30,000 withdrawal.

 By strategically planning these withdrawals and conversions, clients can potentially optimize their tax efficiency and make the most of their investments.

-LifeYield technology can help advisors identify these opportunities and guide clients through the process, ensuring that they take full advantage of available tax benefits and minimize unnecessary tax burdens on their investment returns.
+SEI LifeYield technology can help advisors identify these opportunities and guide clients through the process, ensuring that they take full advantage of available tax benefits and minimize unnecessary tax burdens on their investment returns.

-By implementing LifeYield to analyze clients’ portfolios at the household level, significant benefits can be found for both clients and advisors.
-With LifeYield, your firm and advisors can optimize tax efficiency across the board for every client’s portfolio instantly, resulting in more revenue for your firm.
-Some of the main benefits of LifeYield Tax-Efficiency APIs are:
+By implementing SEI LifeYield to analyze clients’ portfolios at the household level, significant benefits can be found for both clients and advisors.
+With SEI LifeYield, your firm and advisors can optimize tax efficiency across the board for every client’s portfolio instantly, resulting in more revenue for your firm.
+Some of the main benefits of SEI LifeYield Tax-Efficiency APIs are:

 As advisors and financial firms, the fiduciary duty that you are required to uphold includes placing assets in the most tax-advantaged accounts for the client.
-The best way to achieve this is by using LifeYield technology to accommodate all possible scenarios that your client’s accounts might encounter.
+The best way to achieve this is by using SEI LifeYield technology to accommodate all possible scenarios that your client’s accounts might encounter.
 Not all client accounts are going to fall under the same rules.
 Knowing all the required information takes more time than it’s worth to your advisors.
-LifeYield knows that these accounts are different, incorporates all up-to-date and relevant information, and always supports execution at the household level.
+SEI LifeYield knows that these accounts are different, incorporates all up-to-date and relevant information, and always supports execution at the household level.

-Increase Tax-Efficient Investing with LifeYield
+Increase Tax-Efficient Investing with SEI LifeYield

-Increase Tax Efficient Investing with LifeYield
+Increase Tax Efficient Investing with SEI LifeYield

-If you need a solution for improving the tax efficiency of your client’s investment portfolio, look no further than LifeYield.
+If you need a solution for improving the tax efficiency of your client’s investment portfolio, look no further than SEI LifeYield.
 Our technology changes the way firms manage accounts and is the only way to obtain the holy grail of a Unified Managed Household.

 With so many tax rules and investment account treatments, it’s nearly impossible to manage a complex multi-account portfolio in the most efficient way.
-LifeYield takes the error out of the equation.
+SEI LifeYield takes the error out of the equation.
 Now, your firm can optimize tax efficiency for every household, make tax-smart withdrawals, harvest losses, harvest gains, and make the best decisions possible for each client.
-All of this and more is accommodated with the LifeYield software.
+All of this and more is accommodated with the SEI LifeYield software.

 Questions about Tax-Efficient Investing?